nais/blog/content/posts/elm/elm.md

 and there was a fair bit of context switching between languages, in addition to some duplicate work in order to support some shared functionality.

-That team ultimately had differing opinions on Elm, so the the project was abandoned after those two developers were relocated to a different team.
+That team ultimately had differing opinions on Elm, so the project was abandoned after those two developers were relocated to a different team.

 The conclusion from one of those Elm developers was that they would recommend